John Coutts (merchant): Family

 On 10 April 1730 he married Jean Stuart, sister of his best friend, Sir John Stuart of Allanbank and granddaughter of Sir John Cochrane of Ochiltree.

 By his wife Jean Stuart, who died in 1736, Coutts had five sons and a daughter.
 Of those sons, James and Thomas were founders of the banking house of Coutts & Co.; two other sons, John and Patrick, survived to adulthood.
 When John died in 1761, and Patrick became insane, the firm brought in an outsider, Sir William Forbes, 6th Baronet, who had worked in the Edinburgh end of the business.

 His sister married John Stephen, a merchant in Leith.

-Artistic Recognition
+Artistic recognition

-During his period as Lord Provost, Coutts commissioned his portrait by Allan Ramsay and this later passed to his descendent Baroness Burdett Coutts.
+During his period as Lord Provost, Coutts commissioned his portrait by Allan Ramsay and this later passed to his descendant Baroness Burdett Coutts.
 The portrait was later etched by James Macardell.